26medias/Market-Cycles-Stock-Screener/README.md

 It returns a value in the range [0; 100].
 Read it like the RSI indicator: < 20 is oversold, > 80 is overbought.

 Tradingview indicator: https://www.tradingview.com/script/KutjMaH0-Market-Cycle-Indicator/

+*Not an investment advice.
+Always do your own research, do not trade blindly off signals.*

 ## Install